Biomedical-Photonics Lab

 Dr. Rajesh Kumar

-Assistant Professor and HoD, DBME
+Assistant Professor, DBME

 E-mail: rajeshkumar@iitrpr.ac.in